Daiyun199/math-util-mvn/README.md

 * A Maven project to demonstrate the legendary Math library
 * A Unit Test test script using Junit Test Framework
 * A Continuous Integration (CI) script using Github Actions
+* A DDT - Data Driven Testing test script
+* A Regression testing technique (optimize source and make sure it is green again)
 * ...

 #### Screen-shots